Child protection applications

 - in any other suitable situation, as circumstances require (s 173(1)); or

 - for adoption under the Adoption Act if the child is on a care by secretary order.

-In making a decision to place a young person, the welfare of the young person must be of The most important thing, above anything else.
-An act of paramount force is one that cannot be made subject to another for its operation. concern, and the Secretary of the DFFH must make provision for the physical, intellectual, emotional and spiritual development of the young person, in the same way that a good parent would (s 174).
+In making a decision to place a young person, the welfare of the young person must be of paramount concern, and the Secretary of the DFFH must make provision for the physical, intellectual, emotional and spiritual development of the young person, in the same way that a good parent would (s 174).